 Eating disorders are a serious illness that can affect both your emotional and physical health.
 If you are not sure if you have an eating disorder or what can be done to make changes, please read on to find out more.
+You can also watch this video with the criteria's for eating disorders.
 Counseling can help you gain freedom from your struggle with food, weight, poor body image and the roller coaster of disordered eating.

 Binge Eating Disorder